Hello and welcome! My name’s Randi. With an i.

 German: Level unknown, but dropped down from C1.
 Goal: Regain C1 level to speak more confidently and enjoy reading German literature again.

-Russian: More or less confident B1 level now.
-Goal: Read Dostoevsky (especially The Brothers K) & Chekhov in the original.
-Possibly do graduate-level studies in Russian literature.
+Russian: Inching toward B2 level now.
+Goal: Read Dostoevsky (especially The Brothers K) & Chekhov in the original, without stopping to look up words.

 French: Estimated pre-intermediate level now, almost B1, but weak in listening comprehension.
 Goal: Reach at least a high B2 level and MOVE TO LA FRANCE!
 OK, or just enjoy French literature, which is pretty much the same as all my other language goals.

 Swedish: I’d like to learn this language to B1 level, solely for the sake of my heritage.
 It’s on the back-burner, for now.